microsoft/TemplateStudio/docs/activation.md

 }
 ```

-The `CanHandleInternal()` method was overwritten here and it returns true by default, devs could use args to add extra validations in scenarios with multiple ProtocolActivationEventArgs.
+The `CanHandleInternal()` method was overwritten here and it returns true by default, devs can use args to add extra validations in scenarios with multiple ProtocolActivationEventArgs.

 The `HandleInternalAsync()` method gets the ActivationData from argument's Uri and uses the PageType and Parameters to navigate.